Manuel-Arenas-Sanchez/Manuel-Arenas-Sanchez/README.md

 ## About Me

-I am a Physics student with a strong interest in machine learning, tensor networks, and the mathematical structure behind intelligent systems.

-I enjoy projects that sit between theory and implementation: research-driven work, technical writing, scientific programming, and ideas from physics that can be turned into practical tools.

-Lately, I have been especially focused on quantum-inspired machine learning, model efficiency, and tensor-network approaches to image classification.

-> I like work that starts with mathematical structure and ends in something you can actually build, test, and improve.
+I am a Physics student interested in the mathematical structures that underlie both quantum many-body systems and modern machine learning.
+My work is centred on **tensor networks** — a formalism rooted in quantum physics — and how they can be applied to build more interpretable and efficient models for tasks like image classification.

+I approach problems from a physics-first perspective: starting from the structure of the theory, then translating ideas into code that can be tested and improved.
+This includes research-driven projects, scientific programming, and technical writing.

+> My goal is to bridge the gap between the physics of tensor networks and practical machine learning applications.

 </td>
 <td width="42%" valign="top">